-5 Ways to Keep Your Eyes Healthy for Life
+5 Ways to Avoid Vision Problems for Life

-Make these small tweaks today, and you’ll see clearly tomorrow and beyond
+Make these small tweaks today, and you’ll prevent vision problems tomorrow and beyond

 You can’t see the future, but you can determine if you’ll see in the future.

-One in three adults suffer from a serious eye disease such as glaucoma, cataracts, or macular degeneration by age 65.
-But none of those diseases pops up overnight.
+One in three adults suffer from a serious vision problem such as glaucoma, cataracts, or macular degeneration by age 65.
+But none of those eye diseases pops up overnight.
 They develop over time, largely the consequence of poor lifestyle choices you make over decades.

 “If you take care of your eyes when you’re young,” says Jay Duker, M.D., director of the New England Eye Center at Tufts Medical Center in Boston, “you’ll reap the benefits when you’re older.”

-Here are five things you can do to improve the health of your eyes today, so that you’ll see clearly tomorrow and beyond.
+Here are five things you can do to improve the health of your eyes today, so that you’ll side step vision problems tomorrow and beyond.

 You already know that smoking is bad for your heart and lungs, but it also contributes to certain eye conditions, such as cataracts and age-related macular degeneration (AMD).